 Capacity: This option could maintain airport capacity, providing the same number of holds as the baseline.
-Other non-airspace constraints may hinder overall capacity gains at Gatwick.
 This location aligns with network traffic flows so could maintain network capacity compared with the baseline.

-Resilience: Disruption recovery could be similar to the baseline, with a contingency hold4 utilised in the event of unplanned runway closure.
-This option could provide similar holding capacity as today plus additional delay absorption by flying the Point Merge structure.
-Therefore, it could maintain delay absorption compared with the baseline.
+Resilience: Optimised holds could maintain disruption recovery resulting from unplanned runway closure.
+This option could maintain a similar number of holding levels, therefore it could maintain delay absorption compared with the baseline.

-A Point Merge facility to the southeast would likely be within current day CAS.
+A holding facility to the northeast would likely be within current day CAS.
 As a result, the access impact on GA traffic is unlikely to change compared with the baseline.